dancormier/malloriepotaznick.com/src/pages/created/faq.md

 Payment is collected at the time of the appointment.
 I accept cash or credit cards.

+## Do you accept insurance?

+At this time I do not accept insurance.

 ## Do you have a cancellation policy?

 Yes.
 I ask for a minimum of 24 hours notice if you need to cancel a session.
 If you fail to attend a scheduled session or give less than 24 hours notice of cancellation, your full fee will be charged to the credit card on file.